Chuck Connors, left, and Dale Robertson in "Tales of Wells Fargo" (1957)

 A couple of years before he became famous as "The Rifleman," Chuck Connors helped launch another TV Western, "Tales of Wells Fargo."
 Connors appeared alongside series star Dale Robertson in the first episode of the show, "The Thin Rope," which premiered March 18, 1957.

-Connors and Robertson shared a stagecoach ride spanning most of the episode, a brief portion of which is seen in the above clip.
+Connors and Robertson shared a stagecoach ride spanning most of the episode, filmed on the Upper Iverson Movie Ranch.
 The trip gave the two men plenty of time for male bonding … not to mention time to think about whether they might end up trying to kill each other.
-From a filming location standpoint, the episode was a showcase for the Upper Iverson Movie Ranch.
+From a filming location standpoint, the episode was a showcase for the Upper Iverson.

 Chuck Connors and Dale Robertson — note the road in the background